line72/usbmdistros/website/content/products/judaswiege-ashes_of_the_heretic.md

 ---
+actualPrice: $4.00
-title: "Judaswiege - Ashes Of The Heretic"
+album: Ashes Of The Heretic
-date: 2021-06-13T12:22:23
-draft: false
-artist: "Judaswiege"
+artist: Judaswiege
-album: "Ashes Of The Heretic"
 categories:
 - CD
+date: '2021-06-26T15:16:25'
+draft: false
 images:
-    - "/images/covers/judaswiege-ashes_of_the_heretic.jpg"
+- /images/covers/judaswiege-ashes_of_the_heretic.jpg
-thumbnailImage: "/images/covers/judaswiege-ashes_of_the_heretic-thumb.jpg"
-actualPrice: $4.00
 inStock: true
+thumbnailImage: /images/covers/judaswiege-ashes_of_the_heretic-thumb.jpg
+title: Judaswiege - Ashes Of The Heretic
 ---

 ## CD